lil-lab/chalet/README.md

 ## Data

 CHALET has a large corpus of natural language instructions paired with human demonstrations.
 The corpus is available [here](http://lil.nlp.cornell.edu/resources/Misra-EMNLP-2018/Dataset_and_Simulators/data/house/).
 The corpus was published by [Misra et al. 2018](http://www.cs.cornell.edu/~dkm/papers/mbbnsa-emnlp.2018.pdf), and includes over 12K single instructions and 1.5K instruction paragraphs.
+Baselines and code are availazble in the [CIFF repository](https://github.com/lil-lab/ciff).

 ## Source Code